rollingglory/shrine-web/content/engineering/android/guideline/android_naming_conventions.md

 /*
-Title: Naming Conventions
+Title: Android Naming Conventions
 Description: Internal conventions for file names, class names, and variable names in the project */

-# Naming Conventions
+# Android Naming Conventions
 Internal conventions for file names, class names, and variable names in the project

 ## 1. File Naming